Jump to a section

 6.2 Social Media

-This Policy also applies to the personal information that individuals provide to PPCA via its Facebook and Twitter pages, or through other social media and online channels.
+This Policy also applies to the personal information that individuals provide to PPCA via PPCA's social media accounts (for example its Facebook and Twitter accounts), or through other social media and online channels.
 PPCA will generally use and disclose that information only for the purposes of participating in and managing an online conversation (including by responding to individuals’ comments), or otherwise as permitted under this Policy.
 PPCA will not use or disclose information collected through these channels for marketing purposes unless PPCA makes that clear at the time of collecting the information (for example, in the context of a competition or other specific online activity).
-If an individual decides to communicate or otherwise publish personal information about themselves via the PPCA website, Facebook and Twitter pages or through other social media and online channels, then the individual acknowledges that PPCA cannot control the use of such personal information by other users of the PPCA website or other online channels.
+If an individual decides to communicate or otherwise publish personal information about themselves via the PPCA website, PPCA social media accounts or through other social media and online channels, then the individual acknowledges that PPCA cannot control the use of such personal information by other users of the PPCA website or other online channels.

 6.3 Links to Third Party Websites